 Consumer groups will continue to press for freedom to import legally, while pharmaceutical companies will continue work to prevent this.

-As drug prices continue to soar and insurers pass more costs back to the patient, tens of millions of generally law-abiding Americans will have no choice but to commit an illegal act in response.
+As drug prices continue to soar and insurers pass more costs back to the patient, millions of generally law-abiding Americans will have no choice but to commit an illegal act in response.

 Buy prescriptions outside the U.S. and imported them.